 Is riding a scooter in Bali a good idea?
 Is it safe to drive in Bali?

-Are there any other things you need to know before renting a scooter in Bali?
+Anything else you need to know before renting a scooter in Bali?

 Answers to all these questions (and not only) you will find in this article.